Airedale Terrier Diseases: Breed Profile and Susceptibility to Disease

 4.4 Treatment

-• Medications: ACE inhibitors, diuretics, and beta blockers may be used to support heart function.
+• Medication: ACE inhibitors, diuretics and beta-blockers can be used to support heart function.

 • Surgical procedures: In some cases, surgery may be necessary.